See all Dubai tours

 Shopkeepers take care of the gold items on display at their store in Dubai in the UAE.

 As Dubai’s gold prices are fixed to weight (vendors will weigh your items), the only headroom for haggling is on the making price.
-While this limits your potential or a price reduction, it’s worth giving bartering a go.
+While this limits your potential for a price reduction, it’s worth trying to negotiate.

 Many shoppers aim for 25 percent off the quoted price, but you may need to walk away as a bargaining tool.
 Bear in mind that intricate pieces have a higher making charge and that negotiating might be easier in smaller shops or when you’re buying several items.